'Moore's Law' For Carbon Would Defeat Global Warming

 If you want to see what mandated goals do, check out your health insurance bill, the government has been regulating that industry for 40 years.

 Great!
 While you're at it, why don't you also legislate other simple overaching goals, like halving the murder rate every decade, doubling economic output every decade, doubling IQs every decade, and halving deaths from cancer every decade?
 Heck, go all the way and double life expectancy every decade too!
-You can probably hire some of the central planners of the former USSR to make that happen, they have nearly half a century of experience in how to set goals like that and achieve them.
+You can probably hire some of the central planners of the former USSR to make that happe

-If by "bold action", you mean government corruption, followed by economic collapse and hunting rats for food, and finally bloody revolutions, that is certainly true.
+You won't need to worry about the murder rate with the starvation, disease and poverty this carbon halving would cause.

 what's the next plan?
 (Score:3)